What’s Happening? December 2018

 Most towns decorate their town plaza and town hall for the holidays.
 They have “lighting” celebrations that usually include music, dancing, food kiosks, and other entertainment.
 Check our event calendar for the dates for various towns across the island.

 Every year, this boat parade lights up the San Juan Bay.
 Boat owners go all out and decorate their boats with lights for this floating parade.
-Find a spot along the water front in Bahia Urbana in Old San Juan, and enjoy the lights and the music of the holiday season.
-Starts at 5pm.
+Find a spot along the water front in Bahia Urbana in Old San Juan or Pan Am Pier, and enjoy the lights and the music of the holiday season.
+6pm-8pm.

 December 28: Hatillo Masks Festival